About the scheme

 Section 4 will then continue via an on-road route to Partridge Green Farm.
 A short section continues along a footpath (further design investigation is required here) to Walnut Tree Cottages where the cycle route will continue on-road along South Street and into Great Waltham.

-As previously commented, sections 1 & 2 are currently being proposed to be delivered as Phase 1, with sections 3&4 to follow at a later date as yet to be confirmed.
+As previously commented, sections 1 and 2 are currently being proposed to be delivered as Phase 1, with sections 3 and 4 to follow at a later date as yet to be confirmed.